 - P if the order was only partially executed in the trade.

 In this project, the RTs will test six hypotheses.
-These hypotheses will be about price discovery, realized spread, the frequency of trades through intermediaries, the use of market orders, and gross trading revenue.
-The RTs will get precise details on the hypotheses once they receive the data.
+These hypotheses will be about price discovery, realized spread, the frequency of client trades, the use of market orders, and gross trading revenue.
+The RTs get precise details on the hypotheses upon reception of the data.

 data analysis & short paper

 For each hypothesis being tested, research teams will submit...

 - an effect size estimate for each hypothesis,

 - an estimate of the corresponding standard error, and

 - the analysis scripts used to generate the results

 After receiving the data and hypotheses, the RTs have time until March 26, 2021, to do the analyses and submit a short paper and the analysis code used for all the analyses.
 The paper is a maximum of 5 pages long.
 The paper reports the coefficient (effect size) and the standard error for each hypothesis, and uses the remainder to precisely describe the methodology (in contrast, motivation, summary statistics, etc. are not needed).
 In addition to submitting the short paper in PDF format, RTs also have to fill in a web form, providing the effect size and standard error for each hypothesis.
 Submission of the short paper and the required analysis scripts will be administered via upload forms on the project webpage.